 - Polymeric Poured Seamless Floors: Rarely found in residences and never DIY-installed, these floors start as a liquid and, as the name suggests, this liquid is poured out to form a hard surface upon curing.

 Every type of floor covering not listed above would be excluded from the resilient flooring category.
 This includes, but is not limited to, ceramic and porcelain tile, engineered wood flooring, laminate flooring, solid wood flooring, and natural stone.

 Solid hardwood and natural stone snobs often forget that resilient flooring provides distinct advantages, such as:

 - Durable: Some linoleum installed over a century ago is still wearing strong.

 - Flexible: Resilient flooring bridges slight bumps and gaps.

 - Inexpensive: One type of resilient flooring, vinyl, is consistently the cheapest floor covering you can buy.

-Ceramics crack, solid hardwood swells when wet, laminates de-laminate.
+Ceramics crack, solid hardwood swells when wet, and laminates de-laminate.
 Every type of flooring has its own unique set of problems.
 Resilient flooring, too, for all of its benefits, does have a few downsides.

 - Indentation: Small pressure points, such as table legs or appliance feet, can permanently indent resilient flooring.

-Euphemism for Vinyl Flooring?
+A Euphemism for Vinyl Flooring